dmcp718/lucidlink-direct-links/README.md

 # LucidLink Direct Links

-A utility for generating and managing direct links for LucidLink files.
-This tool provides efficient handling of direct link generation for both v2 and v3 of the LucidLink API.
+A Python module for generating and managing direct links for LucidLink files.
+This tool provides efficient handling of direct link generation for both v2 and v3 filespace using the local client LucidLink REST API.

 ### Installation